 • Stroll the magnificent alley of 300 year old live oak trees leading a quarter mile to the Mississippi River

-• Dine on Cajun/Creole Cuisine in our restaurant or enjoy a quick snack or ice cream in the Plantation Cafe
+• Dine on Cajun/Creole Cuisine in the restaurant or enjoy a quick snack or ice cream in the Plantation Cafe

-• Discover keepsakes and unique gifts in our Gift Shop
+• Discover keepsakes and unique gifts in the Gift Shop

-• Stay the night in one of our overnight cottages located on the grounds of the plantation
+• Stay the night in one of the overnight cottages located on the grounds of the plantation

 Don't forget to try one of our Famous Mint Juleps during your visit.